isaacs/node-lru-cache/README.md

 * `maxAge` Maximum age in ms. Items are not pro-actively pruned out as they age, but if you try to get an item that is too old, it'll drop it and return undefined instead of giving it to you.
-Items with a maxAge value of 0 will never become stale, and items with a negative maxAge value (e.g -1) will immediately become stale.
+Items with a maxAge value of 0 will never become stale, and items with a maxAge value of -1 will immediately become stale.
 * `length` Function that is used to calculate the length of stored items.
 If you're storing strings or buffers, then you probably want to do something like `function(n, key){return n.length}`.
 The default is